AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Results and Evaluation

-Across this evaluation set, the Google model achieves slightly higher median skill than AIFL, with KGE$'$ values of 0.678 versus 0.636, NSE of 0.624 versus 0.518, and Pearson correlation of 0.857 versus 0.808 (Figure~\ref{fig:comparison}).
-Bias ($\beta$) and variability ($\gamma$) ratios are close to 1.0 for both models, indicating comparable large-scale water balance and variability characteristics.
 At the station level, AIFL outperforms Google at 523 locations (42.9\%), whereas Google is superior at 695 stations (57.1\%).
 Performance differences are most pronounced at the extremes.
 A subset of 125 stations (10.3\% of the shared set) exhibits very poor AIFL performance (KGE$'<0$).
 Of these, 44 stations (35\%) are also poorly predicted by Google, indicating that many failures occur in inherently challenging basins with complex hydrology or with systematically biased forcing data.
 In the remaining cases where AIFL skill is low, the Google model demonstrates moderate to high predictive skill.
 This divergence highlights specific instances where the Google model's multi-source forcing or architectural features successfully mitigate failure modes encountered by the more streamlined AIFL model.
-The evaluation set spans a broad range of hydrological scales, from headwater catchments under 1,000~km$^2$ to large continental basins (Figure~\ref{fig:google_benchmarking_diagnostic}A).
+The evaluation set spans a broad range of hydrological scales, from headwater catchments under 1,000~km$^2$ to large continental basins (Figure~\ref{fig:google_benchmarking_diagnostic}a).
 Performance systematically varies with basin size: in smaller catchments, AIFL is highly competitive, outperforming Google at 55\% of stations, reflecting its capacity to capture rapid hydrological responses.
 For larger basins, the fraction of stations where AIFL underperforms rises to 62\%.
 Beyond median skill, AIFL demonstrates consistent performance across all basin sizes, providing a stable global baseline.
-While the Google model achieves slightly higher maximum skill in large basins, its performance exhibits greater variability in smaller catchments, with a wider interquartile range (IQR = 0.504), whereas AIFL maintains relatively stable skill across all basin sizes (IQR = 0.42) (Figure~\ref{fig:google_benchmarking_diagnostic}B).
-Spatial patterns of performance differences (Figure~\ref{fig:google_benchmarking_diagnostic}C) do not indicate strong geographic clustering, though modest regional gains are observed in Australia and Northern Europe, offset by Google’s advantages in parts of North America and Southern Africa.
+While the Google model achieves slightly higher maximum skill in large basins, its performance exhibits greater variability in smaller catchments, with a wider interquartile range (IQR = 0.504), whereas AIFL maintains relatively stable skill across all basin sizes (IQR = 0.42) (Figure~\ref{fig:google_benchmarking_diagnostic}b).
+Spatial patterns of performance differences (Figure~\ref{fig:google_benchmarking_diagnostic}c) do not indicate strong geographic clustering, though modest regional gains are observed in Australia and Northern Europe, offset by Google’s advantages in parts of North America and Southern Africa.